News & events

 Many veterinary practices are currently only conducting appointments with animals whose health needs require urgent attention.
 It’s a good idea to make contact with your vet and explain any symptoms over the phone so that they can then determine whether or not your horse requires immediate care.
 If an appointment is to be made, most practices are asking for owners not to be present at the appointment in order to allow for social distancing rules to be respected, so be sure to ask your veterinary practice about the measures they’ve put in place amidst the pandemic to keep people safe.

-Read our blog for more information on taking care of your horse’s hooves amidst the Coronavirus lockdown.
+Read our blog for more information on horse hoof health and guidance on taking care of your horse’s hooves amidst the Coronavirus lockdown.